-- Decreases the radiation dose by 15% and 24%. - Decreases the side effects of XRT (no diarrhea, fistula or pneumonitis in PH cases) - Allows for more combined XRT-Hyperthermia treatments - Increases the effectiveness of the combined treatment in superficial and deep tumors.
+- Decreases the radiation dose by 15% and 25%. - Decreases the side effects of XRT (no diarrhea, fistula or pneumonitis in PH cases). - Allows for more combined XRT-Hyperthermia treatments. - Increases the effectiveness of the combined treatment in superficial and deep tumors. - More Hyperthermia increases tumor response and survival.